-Beyond the services that the Center for Global Services provides to the Rutgers community, we are also fortunate to work closely with many university academic and service units that provide additional support for international students.
+Beyond the services that Rutgers Global–International Student and Scholar Services provides to the Rutgers community, we are also fortunate to work closely with many university academic and service units that provide additional support for international students.
 Below is a list of resources that are available to facilitate your success at Rutgers and assist you in many ways during your time here:

 New International Student Orientation (Mandatory for new international students)